Melbourne Storm

-The Melbourne Storm are a rugby league club based in Melbourne, Victoria in Australia that participates in the National Rugby League.
-The first fully professional rugby league team based in the state, the Storm entered the competition in 1998.
-The Storm were originally a Super League initiative, created in 1997 during the Super League war, however, following the Super League collapse, the team became a part of the newly formed, united competition.
-The club play their home games at AAMI Park.
-The Storm have won four premierships since their inception, in 1999, 2012, 2017 and 2020, and have contested several more grand finals, but were stripped of the 2007 and 2009 premierships following salary cap breaches.
+The Melbourne Storm is a rugby league football club based in Melbourne, Victoria, Australia that participates in the National Rugby League (NRL).
+The club plays its home games at AAMI Park, and wears a purple and navy blue jersey with gold and white trim.

+The first fully professional rugby league team in the state, the club was founded in 1997, playing its first season in the newly reunified NRL competition in 1998.
+They have won four premierships since their inception, in 1999, 2012, 2017 and 2020, and have contested several more grand finals.
+They won the 2007 and 2009 grand finals, but were stripped of those premierships following salary cap breaches.